 Umh… am not sure.
 Maybe, you know, the footballer thing works for any kid, but I really don’t know.
 I just wanted to be big and to do great, big things.

 Could you ever go back to employment?
 You know, to things like taking orders.
-Of course you could, you’re not an arrogant stubborn like myself.
+Of course, you could, you’re not as arrogant as me.

 Hahaha, exactly, if I had to, I would go back to employment without a problem.
 The thing is, I don’t see it as taking orders, I have strong work ethics and I treat my staff well.
 This is maybe why none of them has ever resigned from the company so far.